fightnyy/distillBART_ECK/README.md

 * Among mbart, I fine-tuned the models for English, Chinese, and Korean.
 * Each model has a different number of layers.
 (For example, if model denotes 12-3, it represent this model is composed of __12 Encoder__ and __3 Decoder__
+* We plan to develop OpenSource called OpenSFT soon.
+Please look forward to it!